mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 ### NORMALIZED KILOMETRE PACES
 ![Pace Graph](/assets/jpg/pacing-20210117.jpeg)

 The bike really had not much to report.
-I watched the 4th quarter of the _Tampa Bay_ v _New Orleans_ game.
+I watched the 4th quarter of the _Tampa Bay vs New Orleans_ game.
 I stopped 5 minutes short of the hour to roll out my hamstrings and piriformis.
 <!---->
 ## MONDAY JAN 18
 Sleep **3** | Fatigue **4** | Stress **4** | Soreness **4**